1991 Pacific typhoon season: Severe Tropical Storm Luke (Pepang)

 Tropical Storm Luke formed from a disturbance that moved through the Northern Marianas and became a tropical depression on September 14 just to the west of the islands.
 The depression began to slowly intensify as it moved towards the west-northwest and Tropical Storm Luke was named on September 15.
 Luke reached peak intensity of 60 mi/h prior to recurving to the northeast and weakening due to increased shear.
 Tropical Storm Luke then paralleled the southeastern Japan coastline, dropping heavy rains.
 The resulting flooding and landslides killed 8 people and left 10 others missing prior to Luke turning extratropical east of central Honshū Island.

 Typhoon Nat (Oniang)

-Nat took an erratic track for over two weeks.
+Forming on September 14, Nat took an erratic track for over two weeks, making a Category 3 landfall in extreme southern Taiwan and a Category 1 landfall in southeastern China after interacting with Super Typhoon Mireille.
+Nat eventually dissipated over China on October 3.
+In Shantou, two people were killed, seven were reported missing, and 22 were injured.
+500 homes were destroyed and 21,500 hectares of farmland were affected.
+Losses were at 90 million RMB (US$16.7 million).

 Typhoon Orchid (Sendang)

 Typhoon Orchid formed from a broad monsoon trough that moved through the Northern Marianas and became a tropical depression on October 4 to the west of the islands.
 The depression moved on a westerly path and strengthened into Tropical Storm Orchid later the same day.
 Orchid then began to rapidly intensify and reach peak strength on 130 mi/h on October 7 prior to turning to the northeast and accelerating.
 Typhoon Orchid paralleled the southeast coast of Shikoku and Honshū Islands.
 As Orchid brushed the islands 96 landslides and heavy flooding were reported in and around the Tokyo region, one person was reported killed due to flooding.
 Though a great distance away the waves from Orchid and Typhoon Pat combined to produce tremendous waves resulting in the deaths of 2 people on Guam.